OneUnited Bank: 2020s

 OneUnited came to media attention in 2020 after offering a Visa card featuring an image of abolitionist, slave rescuer and political activist Harriet Tubman apparently performing a "Wakanda Forever" salute (from the film Black Panther).
-The image was created by Miami, Florida artist Addonis Parker; he claimed that the gesture was intended to be the American Sign Language sign for "love."
+The image was created by Miami artist Addonis Parker; he claimed that the gesture was intended to be the American Sign Language sign for "love."

+In 2024, the bank announced that it would relocate its downtown Boston head office to a new building at 54 John Eliot Square, Roxbury, in the heart of a Boston African-American community, not far from Nubian Square.
+It was anticipated that the move would be completed during 2025; however, during December 2024, the bank withdrew its application; and in January 2026, an application to relocate its head office to 185 Devonshire Street, in Boston's financial district was approved.

 Awards

-In 2004, 2005, 2006, 2007 and 2008, OneUnited Bank won the Treasury Department's highest award – The Bank Enterprise Award.
+OneUnited Bank won the Treasury Department's highest award – The Bank Enterprise Award in 2004, 2005, 2006, 2007 and 2008.

+Locations

+As of March 2026, OneUnited had offices in the following locations: